pleets/devbox-station/README.md

 inside your `VHOSTS_DIR`.
 In that case `www.local.com` is going to serve that file.

 You can also customize the IP address and port to point the container with the following env vars.
-The following are the default values per each var.
+The following are the default values provided.

 ```dotenv
 WEB_HOSTNAME=127.0.0.1